Greenwich, Connecticut: Wealth

 Greenwich is home to three of the wealthiest zip codes in Connecticut, 06878, 06830 and 06831, with average adjusted gross incomes of $754,990, $638,560 and $721,550, and median household incomes of $182,386, $109,250 and $155,417, respectively.
 In recent decades, the town has attracted wealthy expatriates due to its low tax rate, school system, and proximity to Manhattan.

 The median listing price for a home in the town was $2.3 million in 2021.

+Asian population growth

+From 2010 to 2020 the town’s Asian-American population increased by 18%.
+Tatiana Flowers of Greenwich Time stated that reasons for Asian Americans to move to Greenwich included its closeness to New York City, the public education system, and the availability of public transportation.

 Economy

-Greenwich, along with Stamford, are the economic centers of Fairfield County and its metropolitan statistical area.
+Greenwich, along with Stamford, is an economic hub of Fairfield County and its metropolitan statistical area.
 Prominent companies based in the town of Greenwich include AQR Capital, Blue Harbour Group, Blyth, Inc., Cambridge Solutions, First Reserve Corporation, Interactive Brokers, Nestlé Waters North America, North Street Capital, Silver Point Capital, Viking Global Investors, W. R. Berkley, a holding company for subsidiaries that sell property-casualty insurance, XFL, and XPO, Inc. Other major institutions in the township are Greenwich Hospital, Hyatt Regency, Tudor Investment Corporation, Eversource Energy, Brunswick School, and Camuto Group.
 Former companies based in Greenwich include Blue Sky Studios.